AdamCSmithCWS/bbsBayes_Stan_Minimal/README.md

 ---
 bibliography: references.bib
+output: word_document
 ---

 # bbsBayes_Stan_Minimal

 This is an minimum working example of an early attempt to use Stan to fit a relatively simple hierarchical model applied to data from the North American Breeding Bird Survey.
-I'm trying to build a Stan version of the JAGS models currently used to analyse the North American Breeding Bird Survey (BBS) monitoring data [@sauer2011][@smith2015][@smith2020].
-The model is effectively a hierarchical, over-dispersed Poisson regression, with a number of observation-effect parameters to account for observer-effects and route-level variation in abundance.
+I'm trying to build a Stan version of the JAGS models currently used to analyse the North American Breeding Bird Survey (BBS) monitoring data [@sauer2011][@smith2020].
+The model is effectively a hierarchical, over-dispersed Poisson regression, with a number of intercept parameters to account for observer-effects, route-level variation in abundance, and random annual fluctuations around the slope-line.

 This repo includes the code, model, and data for a minimal working example of one of the simplest models, using a species with pretty representative count structure and relatively few data (few strata and routes).
 It's currently set up to use only the most recent 20-years of data, but the continental scale monitoring program includes \> 50 years of data.
 The data are observations (summed counts) of individual birds observed during annual surveys of BBS "routes".